 In a country where the powergrid isn’t always reliable, the advancement of solar power and other sustainable energy sources are extremely important.
 We started by providing solar power to many of our facilities and Homes of Hope, and now we offer our services in the larger Les Cayes community.
 We also contract with local crews on general electrical work.

 EQUIPPING BUSINESS LEADERS OF TOMORROW

 After graduating from high school, many Home of Hope children will begin their advanced studies at LSM Tech.
 Much like a traditional college experience, they live on campus.
 For their first 2 years, they take core courses and focus on personal development.
 Following that, they can enroll at local universities or remain at LSM Tech to complete a technical degree.
-During their time at LSM Tech, they will also receive supplemental instruction including occupational skills and biblical training.
+While at LSM Tech, they also receive supplemental instruction including occupational skills in areas like automotive repair, sustainable energy and biblical training.

 COMPLETED BUSINESS PROJECTS

 In 2018, LSM opened a grocery store in Haiti.
 We operated the store until 2020, when we sold the business to one of our employees, Erve Joseph, who runs the store to this day.
 During LSM’s time managing the grocery store, we provided the Les Cayes community with aisles of fresh fruits, vegetables, and dry goods, as well as refrigerated and frozen foods sections – which are very rare in Haiti.
 Other elements of the store’s operation that were rare to Haiti included our continual effort to maintain a consistent inventory from day to day, our staff’s penchant for courteous customer service, and even something as simple as air conditioning.
 Our overarching hope was to raise the bar of excellence for the retail experience in Haiti.